Peadar Tóibín: Abortion

 Tóibín's most well-known political position is his anti-abortion stance, which ultimately caused his departure from Sinn Féin.
 Sinn Féin allowed Tóibín to campaign for a No vote during the 2018 Irish referendum on abortion, provided that he would accept the party whip on subsequent votes relating to abortion.
-However, alongside Carol Nolan, he broke ranks and continued to vote against law reforms regarding to abortion in the Dáil.
+However, alongside Carol Nolan, he broke ranks and continued to vote against law reforms regarding abortion in the Dáil.
 This led to multiple suspensions and proved to become an untenable situation.
 Once Tóibín formed Aontú, it was generally agreed that the party was broadly anti-abortion in nature.

 Immigration

-Tóibín and Aontú have been described as possessing a "strong rightward stance" on immigration, with Tóibín's rhetoric on the topic characterised as "Nativist".
+Tóibín and Aontú have been described as possessing a "strong rightward stance" on immigration; in a 2019 opinion piece for the Irish Examiner, Gerard Howlin characterised Tóibín's views as "nativist".
 In 2019, Tóibín stated that there was "growing unease and concern among many people in Ireland around the issue of immigration".
 Tóibín has also stated that "genuine" asylum seekers must be properly looked after but that "asylum seekers cannot be treated better than our own people".
 Additionally, Tóibín has stated that if asylum seekers can be placed in modular homes, so too can homeless Irish people.
+Tóibín has called on the Irish government to release crime statistics including the nationality, citizenship status or ethnicity of the perpetrators.

 Other political parties

 In December 2022 Tóibín stated that "Sinn Féin is morphing into Fianna Fáil.
 It will go any direction it feels necessary to get votes" while also commentating that "Other political parties are distracted by virtue-signalling on the latest woke fashion.
 Aontú is different."
 Tóibín stated that Aontú would not enter government with Fine Gael "under any circumstances".
+In the 2025 Irish presidential election, Tóibín spoiled his vote, writing in Maria Steen instead.